learn-co-curriculum/phase-1-intro-to-prototypal-inheritance/README.md

 The difference between Prototypal and Class-based OO goes all the way back to Plato and Aristotle.
 No kidding!
-As we think about how humans categorize and try to teach it to computers, we often find ourselves bumping up against those philosophers who sought to explain those same ideas to humans millennia ago.
+As we think about how humans categorize and try to teach it to computers, we often find ourselves bumping up against those philosophers who sought to explain those _same_ ideas _to humans_ millennia ago.

-In Plato's Theory of Forms he suggests that when we say "tree", our minds build a foggy nebulous idea of what all trees are like.
+In Plato's Theory of Forms he suggests that when we say "tree", our minds build a foggy rough idea of what all trees are like.
 Philosophy students call this "the form of a Tree" or "Tree-ness."
 It's the thing that makes all trees kinda the same.
 My conception of "Tree-ness" has something to do with bark, and leaves, and green, and pine trees, and oak trees.
 Yours is probably similar.
 There are also forms for Dogs and Cats.
-Dogs all share "bark" and Cats all share "meow" and Politicians all share "obfuscate."
-When we find or create a specific _instance_ that "participates in" or "references" a form it stops being a cloudy murky idea and becomes a real.
+Dogs all share "bark" and Cats all share "meow" and Politicians all share "be_shady."
+When we find or create a specific _instance_ that "participates in" or "references" a form it stops being a cloudy murky idea and becomes a real thing.
 Not just Dog-ness, but my Poodle, Byron.

-This should remind you of the object oriented world of Ruby, Java, Python, and ES2015 standard JavaScript.
+This should remind you of the object-oriented world of Ruby, Java, Python, and ES2015 standard JavaScript.
 Forms are `class`es and instances are the `new` embodiments of those `class`es with some unique, specific, real data bonded to them (via a constructor).